jekiapp/topic-master/docs/content/docs/guides/login/_index.md

 title = 'Login'
 +++

-For a logged-in user, it will have the all the basic features granted for non-login users, with additional feature that requiring user session.
+A logged-in user has access to all the basic features available to non-logged-in users, plus additional features that require a user session.

-In this page will be introduced a term "Entity" this is an object to apply the access control into, for example topic and channel
+This page introduces the term "Entity," which refers to an object that access control is applied to, such as a topic or channel.

 ## Bookmark

-Logged in user could bookmark the entity.
-For all the bookmarked topic, it will shown in the "My Topics" menu.
-For now, bookmarking a channel will only give a mark icon.
+Logged-in users can bookmark entities.
+All bookmarked topics will appear in the "My Topics" menu.
+Currently, bookmarking a channel only displays a mark icon.

 ## Claim

-Exntities is available to claim, whether it's a None ownered entities or a group ownered one.
+Entities can be claimed by users.
+There are two types of entities:
-For orphaned entity, the default approver would be the group admin of the entity claimed into.
+- **Unowned entities**: Entities that do not currently have an owner (Group owner: None).
+When claiming an unowned entity, the default approver is the group admin of the group the entity is being claimed into.
-For claimed entity (entity with owned by specific group), external user still able to request to claim the entity, but the approver would be the group admin of the current owner.
+- **Group-owned entities**: Entities that are already owned by a specific group.
+External users (those not in the owning group) can request to claim these entities, but the approver will be the group admin of the current owner group.

-Claimed entities will be protected for other user outside the group owner.
-All the action is restricted by default for external user.
+Once an entity is claimed by a group, it is protected from users outside the owning group.
+By default, all actions are restricted for external users.

-## Apply for permission
+## Apply for Permission

-If the action of an entity is restricted due to the user is not a member of the group owner, user can apply the access by clicking the action button (e.g publish, tail button).
-Then if the action is prohibited, there should be a popup with a link to open a new application page.
+If an action on an entity is restricted because the user is not a member of the owning group, the user can apply for access by clicking the relevant action button (e.g., publish, tail).
+If the action is prohibited, a popup will appear with a link to open a new application page.
+On this page, the user can select the permissions they wish to request.
+The approver for these applications is the admin of the owning group.
-In the application page, user could check permissions that deemed suitable.
-The approver of the application page would be the admin of the group owner.

-## Ticket assignment
+## Ticket Assignment

-If a user is a root member or an admin role of a group, The ticket list page will show the assignment for the user.
-All the application that the user eligible to approve is listed there.
-Only one of the assignee required to take an action, so if someone else already took the action, the other assignee will be marked as pass.
+If a user is a root member or has an admin role in a group, the ticket list page will show assignments for that user.
+All applications that the user is eligible to approve are listed there.
+Only one assignee is required to take action; if someone else has already acted, the other assignees will be marked as passed.